julienpa/algolia-tiebreaking-sort/README.md

 ## When should it be used?

-The main use-case for this is to re-rank an Algolia result-set after it has been returned by the search.
+The main use-case for this is to re-rank an Algolia result set after it has been returned by the search engine.
 Such need could happen if you want to merge results coming from different indices, or if you have a complex ranking strategy that needs 2 layers of sorting (Algolia has advanced result-tweaking solutions, but can only apply